comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 </div>
 </pre>

-Note: each time you run the game, the random secret row and column are regenerated.
-You might want to hard code your secret row and column for the testing of your program and then switch them back to random at the end!
+Note: You will hard code your secret row and column, however, do go about changing these values when playing with your code.
+Just make sure to set them to the specified values before you submit to Gradescope.

 ## Permitted Constructs